Tommertom/ng2sonos/README.md

-# Angular2 SONOS Service demonstration
+# Angular 2 SONOS Service demonstration
-Sonos service which deploys Observable technique to watch for changes, creating great async usage.
+Sonos service in Angular2 which deploys Observable technique to watch for changes, creating great async usage.

 Including API calls to control the Sonos.